Subscribe today to get 3 free articles per month

 Hélicoptère

-This destination in Hochelaga is an exceedingly accessible option for fine dining where tasting menus take you on a tour of its chef David Ollu’s Bouillon Bilk tutelage plus wholly new avenues.
-Opened in Hochelaga back in 2018, food here continues to be looser and more curious than the restaurants that schooled its chefs in the best of ways: The tasting menu rotates at a pace that suggests they’re still discovering the place alongside their guests, leaning on vegetables, market runs, and whatever ideas surface in the kitchen that week.
-The light, unfussy, and warm dining room mirrors that approach.
+This Hochelaga destination is an exceedingly accessible option for fine dining, where tasting menus tour chef David Ollu's Bouillon Bilk tutelage plus wholly new avenues.
+The food is looser and more curious than the restaurants that schooled its chefs—menus rotate at a pace that suggests they're still discovering the place alongside their guests.
+The light, unfussy dining room mirrors that approach.
+Fine dining without the posturing.

 $$$